EndPointCorp/end-point-blog/2011/06/06/paperclip-spree-overriding-product.html.md

 ### Conclusion

 It would be ideal to remove Step 2 described here by investigating why the image methods are not defined by the Spree core BaseHelper module.
-It's possible that this is working as expected on more recent versions of Spree.
+It’s possible that this is working as expected on more recent versions of Spree.
 Other than that violation of the DRY principle, it is a fairly simple process to extend the Paperclip image settings to include additional sizes.